 Rest is a weapon; sleep deprivation decreases productivity in the office, and on the field.
 More than 1 out of every 3 Americans doesn’t get enough sleep .

-Among young adults aged 19-29, 67% report not getting enough sleep to function properly .
-Two out of every three athletes have trouble getting recommended amounts of sleep; since athletes tend to have more difficulty falling and staying asleep compared with the average person, athletes are even more prone to sleep deprivation [3, 4].
-Because lack of sleep drastically decreases athletic performance, exercisers and athletes need to be particularly mindful of their sleep habits [5-7].
+A study by Gradisar et al. (2013) found that a significant portion of adolescents (67%), young adults (67%), middle adults (65%), and older adults (58%) reported not getting enough sleep to function properly .
+Athletes may be even more prone to sleep deprivation and limited daily function since they tend to have more difficulty falling and staying asleep compared with the average person [3-6].
+Because lack of sleep can result in athletic performance decrements, exercisers and athletes need to be particularly mindful of their sleep habits [7-11].
 The importance of a solid night’s sleep, athlete or not, cannot be overstated.
-Use these 5 simple tips to improve your sleep:
+Use these 5 simple tips to get a better night’s sleep:

 1. Caffeine Control

-As little as 200mg of caffeine (equivalent to a double espresso) 3 hours before bed can disrupt sleep by interfering with circadian rhythms [9,10].
-It’s becoming clear that heavy caffeine intake, even just during the daytime, may result in sleep disturbance at night [10-14].
+As little as 200mg of caffeine (equivalent to a double espresso) 3 hours before bed can disrupt sleep by interfering with circadian rhythms [12, 13].
+It’s becoming clear that heavy caffeine intake, even just during the daytime, may result in sleep disturbance at night [14-18].
 The interplay between heavy daytime caffeine consumption and disturbed sleep can turn into a vicious cycle: Disturbed sleep can lead to daytime sleepiness, which may cause heavy caffeine consumption the following day, coming full circle to disturbed sleep, once again, at night .
-If you’re having trouble sleeping, I advise taking a hard look at the timing and quantity of your caffeine intake.
+If you’re having trouble sleeping and consume substantial amounts of caffeine, it may be wise to take a hard look at the quantity and timing of your caffeine intake.

 2. Lay Off the Nicotine

-Similar to caffeine, nicotine promotes arousal and wakefulness which can impair sleep, particularly when taken (or used) at high doses [16, 17].
+Similar to caffeine, nicotine promotes arousal and wakefulness which can impair sleep, particularly when taken (or used) at high doses [20, 21].
 If you plan to stop smoking, going cold turkey may not be advisable if you smoke more than a pack a day.
-Habitual smokers who stop smoking abruptly often experience sleep disturbances .
+Habitual smokers who stop smoking abruptly can experience sleep disturbances, as well .
 If you’re a habitual nicotine user who would like to improve sleep, try weaning off the substance rather than abruptly quitting altogether.
 At the very least, try to avoid nicotine close to bedtime.

 3. “Chill Out”